codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 ****************************

 .. important:: In order to initialize the Forge class, your database
-    driver must already be running, since the forge class relies on it.
+    driver must already be running, since the Forge class relies on it.

 Load the Forge Class as follows::